Ion Țiriac: Executive roles

-After his retirement, he served as coach and manager for players such as Ilie Năstase, Guillermo Vilas, Mary Joe Fernández, Goran Ivanišević and Marat Safin.
+After his retirement, he was coach and manager for players such as Ilie Năstase, Guillermo Vilas, Mary Joe Fernández, Goran Ivanišević and Marat Safin.
 He became the sports agent of Boris Becker and managed his career from 1984 to 1993.

 Țiriac was president of the Romanian Olympic and Sports Committee from 1998 to 2004.

 Țiriac ran major men's events in Germany, including the season-ending championships in Hanover.
 Although tennis is now a much smaller part of his portfolio and occupies only 5 percent of his time, he has taken particular pleasure and pride in making Madrid Tennis Open a combined men's and women's event with €7.2 million in total prize money.
 The trophy awarded to the tournament winner bears his name.

 Țiriac also held the license for the BRD Năstase Țiriac Trophy tennis tournament since 1996, until its last edition in 2016, before the tournament being relocated to Budapest.

 In 2012, Țiriac was nominated for the International Tennis Hall of Fame in the contributor category.

 On 13 July 2013, Țiriac joined the International Tennis Hall of Fame as a successful promoter and tournament director for numerous events including two of the largest Masters 1000 events, the Italian Open and the Madrid Masters.